Introduction to Six Sigma Management

 1. Yellow belts

 It is the 1st and the lowest position of placements in Six Sigma methodology.
-The larger number of human resources lies under this category, this team is kept for training sessions to train them with necessary skills needed for the project, this training will make the team proficient to identify, monitor and control profit losing practices in the business.
+The larger number of human resources lies under this category; this team is kept for training sessions to train them with the necessary skills needed for the project; this training will make the team proficient at identifying, monitor and control profit losing practices in the business.
 This team is an information provider for the next belts.
-This team should make sure that their training is done very preciously so that they can provide information regarding product very clearly and ease the job of their next teammates (to black belt and green belt working teams).
+This team should make sure that their training is done very preciously so that they can provide information regarding the product very clearly and ease the job of their next teammates (to black belt and green belt working teams).